andressa/disks-api/README.md

 ## Available Features

-All the implmented methods requires the *key:value* `authorization: token` to be passed on the Header of the request.
+All the implmented methods requires the *key:value* `authorization: TOKEN` to be passed on the Header of the request.

 Here are the list of available request methods with a brief description: